 top of page

-Your wedding ceremony is the heart of your big day, the moment you’ve been dreaming about, planning for, and probably pinning on Pinterest since forever.
-As a photographer who’s seen it all (from epic confetti showers to Uncle Joe’s iPad photobombs), I’ve got some real talk to help you make your ceremony smooth, beautiful, and unforgettable.
+Your wedding ceremony is the heart of your big day.
+It’s the moment you’ve been dreaming about, planning for, and probably pinning on Pinterest forever.
+As a photographer who has seen it all—from epic confetti showers to Uncle Joe’s iPad photobombs—I’m here to help you make your ceremony smooth, beautiful, and unforgettable.
 Here are my top 10 tips for brides prepping for their walk down the aisle!

 1. Walk Slower Than You Ever Imagined

 Seriously, slow it down.
 The walk down the aisle is not a race!
-Take your time, soak in the moment, and let everyone (including your photographer) take in the magic.
-You’ll feel like you’re crawling, but trust me, it’ll look elegant and intentional in your photos.
+Take your time.
+Soak in the moment.
+Let everyone, including your photographer, take in the magic.
+You might feel like you’re crawling, but trust me, it’ll look elegant and intentional in your photos.

 2. Carry Your Bouquet Waist Height, Facing Out

 Hold your bouquet at your waist, blooms facing out toward your guests.
-Not only is this more flattering, but it also lets everyone see those gorgeous flowers (and your dress!) in all their glory.
+This position is more flattering and allows everyone to see those gorgeous flowers and your dress in all their glory.

 3. Make Sure Your Officiant Moves for the First Kiss

 Nothing ruins that iconic first kiss photo like your officiant’s head in the background.
-Ask your officiant to step aside before you kiss, so you get a clean, frame-worthy shot.
+Ask your officiant to step aside before you kiss.
+This way, you’ll get a clean, frame-worthy shot.

 4. Hold That First Kiss

 Don’t rush it!
-Pause for a few seconds, let your photographer capture the moment, and give your guests time to stand, cheer, and celebrate with you.
-This is your “just married” moment, own it!
+Pause for a few seconds.
+Let your photographer capture the moment.
+Give your guests time to stand, cheer, and celebrate with you.
+This is your “just married” moment—own it!

 5. Stop Halfway Down the Aisle and Kiss